reacton-js/creaton/README.md

 }
 ```

-For all other requests, the server will return the file *index.html*, which is the main file of the application:
+For all other requests, the server will return the *index.html* file, which is the only *html* file in this single page application:

 ```js
 // otherwise, if the request comes from a user